Kronos3/Macbook-Pro-11-3/README.md

 This patch can be applied to https://git.savannah.gnu.org/git/grub.git

+I had use `--skipinteg` with makepkg because as of today (Jan 5 2018) the grub-git repo has invalid checksums

 This patch also works with the grub-git aur repo for arch linux.
 To install for arch linux do the following

     git clone https://aur.archlinux.org/grub-git.git